 23. St Ethelburga

-St Ethelburga, completely destroyed by an IRA bomb in 1993, is the smallest of the City churches at 56 feet long and 30 feet wide.
-The parish covered just three acres, an acre less than the area covered by the Bank of England.
+St Ethelburga, entirely destroyed by an IRA bomb in 1993, is the smallest of the City churches at 56 feet long and 30 feet wide.
+The parish covered just three acres, an acre more petite than the area covered by the Bank of England.

-The church has now been restored using as many of the original materials as possible and using medieval building techniques.
+The church has now been restored using as many original materials as possible and medieval building techniques.
 It will now be a centre for peace and reconciliation.

 24. St Ethelreda Ely

 St Ethelreda was abbess of Ely in the seventh century.
-Her hand, accompanied by a certificate of authenticity, was found in a farmhouse in 1811, and a piece of it is now in the church.
-The church, one of the very few medieval churches to do so, reverted to the Catholics in 1874.
+Her hand, accompanied by a certificate of authenticity, was found in a farmhouse in 1811.
+A piece of it is now in the church.
+One of the very few medieval churches to do so, the church reverted to the Catholics in 1874.

 Ely Place EC1